While most push mowers manufactured today use 4-cycle (4-stage) engines, there are still many 2-cycle (2-stage) engines being used.

-- Fuel Cap: An original 2-cycle fuel cap will have the gas to oil mix ratio listed on the cap (32:1, 40:1, or 50:1) or it will show a fuel and oil can on the cap.
+- Fuel Cap: An original 2-cycle fuel cap will have the gas-to-oil mix ratio listed on the cap (32:1, 40:1, or 50:1) or it will show fuel and oil can on the cap.

 - Operator’s Manual: The manual that came with your push mower will list whether you need to use a mixed gas and oil mixture or straight gas.

-When creating this mix for a 2-cycle engine, use an unleaded gasoline with a minimum octane-rating of 87 and maximum ethanol content of 10%.
+When creating this mix for a 2-cycle engine, use unleaded gasoline with a minimum octane rating of 87 and maximum ethanol content of 10%.
 Add a 2-cycle premium oil that is ISO-L-EGD and JASO M345 FD certified.